The Cervelle de Canut Doctrine: How to Eat Lyon Without Looking Like You Just Got Off a River Cruise

 Price: €12–18 for praluline brioche

 Auguste Pralus invented the praluline (brioche studded with pink pralines) in 1955.
-The flagship store near Place Bellecour is worth the pilgrimage.
-The brioche is rich, the pralines provide crunch and sweetness, and the combination is addictive.
+The flagship near Place Bellecour is worth the pilgrimage.
+The brioche is rich, the pralines provide crunch, and the combination is genuinely addictive.
+I've eaten an entire one on a train to Paris and felt no regret.

 Glacier Terre Adélice